"It's time for Sikhs to get their shift together.

 social, psychological, and philosophical differences that exist within most communities.

 These are rare photos.
 They depict Diversity of

 A mixed group of Caucasians, Africans, and Asians representing Muslim,

-Christian, Sikh and Hindu faiths posed for this photo in front of a Mosque.
+Christian, Sikh and Hindu faiths posed for this photo in front of Denver mosque.

 the time of the Arun Gandhi peace event, which included Native American Cherokee, Hindu,